dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-firestore.md

 ## GCP Credentials
-The GCP Firestore component uses the GCP Go Client Libraries and by default it authenticates using **Application Default Credentials** as explained in the [Authenticate to GCP Cloud services using client libraries](https://cloud.google.com/docs/authentication/client-libraries)
+Since the GCP Firestore component uses the GCP Go Client Libraries, by default it authenticates using **Application Default Credentials**.
+This is explained in the [Authenticate to GCP Cloud services using client libraries](https://cloud.google.com/docs/authentication/client-libraries) guide.

 ## Setup GCP Firestore